 You can also use the plugin to display WordPress custom post types, with each custom post appearing as a separate row in the table.
 It can also display custom fields as columns in the table.
 You can list custom taxonomies as columns in the table, and also as filter dropdowns above the table.
 With WordPress Pods, you can even create tables that list posts with a specific value for a custom field or a term for a custom taxonomy.
+You can then add custom taxonomy filters.
 Additionally, using the WordPress Pods get field value function, you can retrieve the value of a specific field for a post.

 I'll show you how to do all this next.